vanm30/StorySeeker-Service/README.md

 # Deployed

-Core API Service automatically deploys each push to main.
+Core API Service automatically deploys to server each push to main.